Brad introduces you to the importance of phrasing. Quality phrasing is essential when performing any melodic line.

 Length: 16:10 Difficulty: 3.0 Members OnlyLesson 26

 Brad moves on in his modal lesson series to explain the Dorian mode.
-Includes 2 backing tracks.
+This lesson includes 2 backing tracks.

 Length: 22:00 Difficulty: 3.0 Members OnlyLesson 27